prestosilver/prestosilver.github.io/src/pages/Content/sled.md

 ## About

-Something I've wanted to do for a while is make a text editor, Slam finally brought an opertunity for this.
+Something I've wanted to do for a while is make a text editor, Slam finally brought an opportunity for this.

 ## Getting started